-The following revised basis of operation of the Community House, conforming to the resolution offered by Thurlow Gordon and adopted by the advisory board last June (see BULLETIN of July 12), was submitted on behalf of the Trustees of the church and was unanimously adopted:
+The following revised basis of operation of the Community House, conforming to the resolution offered by Thurlow Gordon and adopted by the advisory board last June (see Bulletin of July 12), was submitted on behalf of the Trustees of the church and was unanimously adopted:

-I. Since we assume full responsibility for the financing, construction and management of the Community House, to be called "The Community House of the Church-in-the-Gardens," it shall be recognized that the control of such building reposes in the corporate body of the Church-in-the-Gardens through its Board of Trustees.2.
-That at such time as any portion of the building shall be ready for occupancy, the Corporation, at its annual meeting, shall appoint an Activities Committee, the number of which and the method of their selection to be determined by the Corporation, to take charge of such general activities as may be carried on in the building.
+I. Since we assume full responsibility for the financing, construction and management of the Community House, to be called "The Community House of the Church-in-the-Gardens," it shall be recognized that the control of such building reposes in the corporate body of the Church-in-the-Gardens through its Board of Trustees.

+2. That at such time as any portion of the building shall be ready for occupancy, the Corporation, at its annual meeting, shall appoint an Activities Committee, the number of which and the method of their selection to be determined by the Corporation, to take charge of such general activities as may be carried on in the building.

-3. The budget for the maintenance and operation of the com-munity House shall become an integral part of the budget of The budget for the maintenance and operation of the Comthe church to be submitted each year by the Board of Trustees for approval to the annual meeting of the Corporation.
+3. The budget for the maintenance and operation of the Community House shall become an integral part of the budget of the church to be submitted each year by the Board of Trustees for approval to the annual meeting of the Corporation.